PSUmodeling/Cycles-global-simulation-database/README.md

 ## Soil file archives

-Soil file archives provide global soil files that support the simulations of major crops, and can be found in the `soil_3.1` directory.
+Soil file archives provide global soil files that support the simulations of major crops, and can be found in the `soil` directory.
 These files are zipped and follow the naming convention `[crop name]_[irrigation type]_global_soil_[file version].7z`.

 The soil files contain comments indicating the hydrologic soil group to which the soil belongs.